rileyrg/Emacs-Customisations/README.md

           :config
           (use-package corfu-prescient)
           (corfu-popupinfo-mode)
-          (global-corfu-mode))
+          (global-corfu-mode)
+          :hook
+          (corfu-mode . (lambda()
+                          (setq-local completion-at-point-functions (delete 'tags-completion-at-point-function completion-at-point-functions))
+                          (setq-local completion-at-point-functions (delete 't completion-at-point-functions))
+                          )))

           ;; A few more useful configurations...
           (use-package emacs
             :init
             ;; TAB cycle if there are only few candidates (setq completion-cycle-threshold 3)

             ;; Emacs 28: Hide commands in M-x which do not apply to the current mode.
             ;; Corfu commands are hidden, since they are not supposed to be used via M-x.
             ;; (setq read-extended-command-predicate
             ;;       #'command-completion-default-include-p)

             ;; Enable indentation+completion using the TAB key.
             ;; `completion-at-point' is often bound to M-TAB.
             (setq tab-always-indent 'complete))

     1.  cape